Batumi City Assembly

 The Batumi Municipal Assembly (ბათუმის საკრებულო) is a representative body in the city of Batumi, Georgia.
 Currently consisting of 35 members; of these, 28 are proportional representatives and 7 are elected through single-member districts, representing their constituencies.
 During the 1990s, the city council did not function as a self-governing body and decisions in the city were made individually by authorities.
 At this period, the leader of the autonomous republic was Aslan Abashidze, whose authoritarian ruling ended after the Adjara’s Rose Revolution, on May 6, 2004.
 On October 5, 2006 the first local self-governmental election of the representative body took place.
 The council is assembled into session regularly, to consider subject matters such as code changes, utilities, taxes, city budget, oversight of city government, and more.
 Batumi sakrebulo members are being elected every four years.
 Currently, the city council has 5 committees.
 The last election was held in October 2021.
 The current Chairperson of the Batumi City Assembly is Ramaz Jincharadze.

 Composition

 The members of the Sakrebulo are selected through a mixed electoral system.
 Of the 35 seats, 7 are filled through direct elections in local districts of the city.
 The remaining 28 members are chosen by political parties and are apportioned according to their support citywide.
-From 2021, city council has 17 members from the ruling Georgian Dream, 14 from the United National Movement, 2 from For Georgia, 1 from Lelo and 1 Independent.